willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 # Interlude

-Let's compare how you'd calculate a SST anomalies.
+Let's now compare how you'd calculate a SST anomalies.

 --